 Each reservation is good for one vehicle with up to 6 people.
-All the people and vehicles in your group must be included in your reservation(s).
+All individuals and vehicles in your group must be included in your reservation(s).

 How long is the hike?

-The trails at Wild Basin total almost 3 miles and take guests from the top of a hill at the Visitor Center down to the basin of Bee Creek.
+The trails at Wild Basin total almost 3 miles and take guests from the top of a hill at the Creative Research Center down to the basin of Bee Creek.
 The shortest loop, Arroyo Vista at 0.6 miles, includes a stop at the scenic Overlook.
 Hikers can explore a longer hike with creek crossings along the Creek Loop, at 1.5 miles.
 Ledge Trail is an intermediate option at 0.8 miles that follows a natural limestone outcrop.
 Woodland Trail is steep and rocky, and contains some of the largest Ashe juniper specimens along the trails.
-At almost 2 miles, The Yaupon Loop is the longest trail, crossing Bee Creek to follow the preserve’s southern border.
+At almost 2 miles, the Yaupon Loop is the longest trail, crossing Bee Creek to follow the preserve’s southern border.

 What should I bring?

-Whichever hike you choose, prepare your group to hike 1 to 2 miles over 2 hours across rugged rocky terrain.
+Whichever trail you choose, prepare to hike over a period of 2 hours across rugged rocky terrain.
 All participants should wear closed-toed shoes, dress appropriately for the weather, and bring water to carry on the trails.
 A sun hat and sunblock are recommended.
 Carry a printed or digital Wild Basin Trail Map.